-It may be a big challenge at first, but there are techniques that make it easier to get dressed even if one side of the body is weak.
+Dressing after stroke will likely be a major challenge at first, but there are techniques that make it easier even if one side of the body is weak.

-Being able to dress on their own will give your older adult a self-esteem boost and helps with their overall recovery.
+Being able to dress on their own will give your older adult a self-esteem boost and helps with overall recovery.

 Re-learning to dress independently is also a form of therapy.
 Using the affected side of their body as much as possible will help build strength and re-train the brain.

 In these two clear and helpful videos, a stroke survivor demonstrates how to put on two styles of shirt and two styles of pants when one side of the body is weak.